JoJo's Bizarre Adventure: All Star Battle: Characters

 Many non-playable characters appear throughout the game.
-Dialogue for all characters in the game are quotes from the original manga or related works, such as the light novels.
+Dialogue for all characters in the game are quotes from the original manga or related works, such as light novels.
 The voice cast of the first season of the anime series reprise their roles for the game; the remastered release expands this to the voice cast of the first five seasons.

 Stages

 The various stages in All Star Battle are all modeled after a particular scene in the manga.